How to Find a Job in Australia

 Agencies are best for these jobs, or you could try SEEK and Indeed as well.
 Check out the agencies above for jobs in council work, demolition and construction in Sydney and Melbourne.

-These jobs can be very appealing to a backpacker because not only do you get paid but you also receive accommodation and food.
+Au Pair jobs in Australia can be very appealing to a backpacker because not only do you get paid but you also receive accommodation and food.
 It’s a great way to save $$ quickly.
 It’s also great for the employer because they may find it hard to find Australians who want to be live-in Au Pairs.
-However, not many of the Au Pair jobs are going to count for your second year visa, unfortunately.
+However, not many of the Au Pair jobs in Australia are going to count for your second-year visa, unfortunately.

 Ski season in the ACT?
 Dive instructor on the Great Barrier Reef?
-Yes please!
-For these jobs you’re going to need the skills associated with them but the work is not unheard of.
+Yes, please!
+For these jobs, you’re going to need the skills associated with these sorts of seasonal jobs in Australia, but the work is not unheard of.

 This is for people who like to talk!
-Generally these jobs involve intercepting people on the street and signing people up for monthly support to charities or cold calling people over the phone.
-These type of jobs are only for the thick skinned as most rely on commission to make real money.
+Generally, these jobs involve intercepting people on the street and signing people up for monthly support to charities or cold calling people over the phone.
+These type of jobs are only for the thick-skinned as most rely on a commission to make real money.
 Luckily for travellers who are interested – you can get these types of jobs all over Australia, especially in the major cities.